Cloufish/blog/_posts/2021-04-28-Basics-Of-Kubernetes.md

 1. Refers to containerizing our app - Make it run as the container
 2. Then we wrap that into a **Pod** (it's needed by Kubernetes!)
-3. We also need to wrap it into **deployment** controller - If we want it to be scalable
+3. We also need to wrap it into **deployment** controller - If we want it to be scalable.

 4. We perform all these steps in a **file**!
-5. We then transfer this configuration file to the Kubernetes **Master** and then it handles the situation by himself.
+5. We then transfer this configuration file to the Kubernetes **Master**, and then it handles the situation by himself.

 ## Masters / Control Plane
 - Brain of the cluster